Teodor-Cristia/Portfolio/6. Atliq Hardware - Consumer Goods/README.md

 Learnings:

-- Improving my SQL skills each time I was working on this project, thinking on different ways to optimize the queries.
+- I improved my SQL skills most of the time while working on this project, thinking of different ways to optimize the queries.

 - Learned a lot about PowerPoint; that is my first time creating a presentation in PowerPoint.